jvanstraten/fletcher_streams/README.md

 de-facto subset of AXI4-stream.
 Originally, this format was simply a means to an end, and therefore, not much thought was put into it.
-Particularly, as only Arrow-to-device interfaces (and back) were needed for the project, an interface designed specifically for device-to-device streaming is lacking; in fact, depending on configuration, the reader and writer interfaces do not even match completely.
+Particularly, as only Arrow-to-device interfaces (and back) were needed for the project, an interface designed specifically for intra-device streaming is lacking; in fact, depending on configuration, the reader and writer interfaces do not even match completely.
 Clearly, a standard for streaming complex data types between components is needed, both within the context of the Fletcher project, and